 Gastroenterologists like Dr. Khodadadian recommend regular colon cancer screening once you reach 50 years of age or earlying depending on risk factors.
 A regular colonoscopy also can detect diverticula.

 Once diverticula form, however, they do not simply disappear by themselves.
 Most likely, if you have diverticulosis, you won’t have symptoms or need treatment.
 If you do have symptoms — abdominal pain, bloating or constipation — the first treatment plan often is to increase the amount of fiber in your diet.
-An alternative is a supplemental fiber product that comes in pill, powder or wafer form.
-Dr. Khodadadian also may prescribe a muscle relaxant to ease spasms in your colon.
+An alternative treatment is a supplemental fiber product that comes in pill, powder or wafer form.
+Diverticulosis treatment by GI doctor Dr. Khodadadian may include a muscle relaxant to ease spasms in your colon.

 If left untreated, diverticulosis may lead to diverticulitis.
 Possible complications include inflammation, infection, bleeding or intestinal blockage.
 Fortunately, diverticulosis does not cause cancer.

 Diverticulitis is a more serious condition that causes localized abdominal pain and tenderness, nausea, fever, vomiting, chills or constipation.
-While Dr. Khodadadian may treat a minor case with oral antibiotics, a more advanced case may require a hospital stay and intravenous antibiotics.
+While Dr. Khodadadian, GI doctor may treat a minor case with oral antibiotics, a more advanced case may require a hospital stay and intravenous antibiotics.
 If you suffer multiple cases over time, surgery may be necessary to remove the affected portion of your colon.

 As a best in class NYC gastroenterologist, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
 His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.

-For more information about Diverticular Disease or to schedule an appointment with the GI doctor, Dr. Shawn Khodadidan, please contact our Upper East Side NYC office.
+For more information about Diverticular Disease or to schedule an appointment with the GI doctor, Dr. Shawn Khodadidan, please contact our Upper East Side or Midtown NYC office.

 Dr. Shawn Khodadadian